 As hormones go, testosterone doesn't always have the best reputation.
 It's a key ingredient in most anabolic steroids, which can lead to aggression and infertility.
 A 2006 study showed that too much of it can kill brain cells [Source: CNN].
 And some women hold it accountable for just about any stereotypically masculine behavior, from a love of sports to a reluctance to ask for directions.

-But without testosterone, there would be no men.
+But without testosterone, no one would ever grow into a male body.
 Until about the eighth week of gestation, males and females are identical.
 Then, a surge of testosterone causes male fetuses to develop male sex organs -- without this wave of testosterone, a male's sex organs will never develop.
-You can learn more about sex organ development in this Sexual Differentiation animation from ADAM.

 As he grows, testosterone continues to play an important part in his physical development.
 When he's a teenager, the hormone's presence causes him to develop masculine secondary sex characteristics, such as facial and body hair and a deeper voice.
 Testosterone also encourages his adult body to be taller and heavier than a woman's, with broader shoulders and less subcutaneous fat.
-In other words, testosterone plays a big part in making a man physically different from a woman.
+In other words, testosterone plays a big part in making a male body physically different from a female one.

 Gray matter contains the brain's processing centers, and white matter creates networks between areas of gray matter.
 In other words, men's brains have more areas in which to process data, and women's brains have more networks between processing centers.
 Some researchers believe this supports the common stereotype that men are better at science and math while women are better at language.
 It appears that men's brains are set up to process concrete data, while women's brains are wired for making connections.